thompsonankomo/applied-programming/week-3-expense_tracker/README.md

 # Overview

-{I am learning the basic functions of the Programming laguage Typescriot to create desktop apps and web apps..}
+I am learning the basic functions of the Programming laguage Typescriot to create desktop apps and web apps..}

-{I wrote the Expese tarcker that implements the Software Development principles of CRUD (Create, Read, Update, Delete), I learned about functions, classes, variables and if Statements to come up with this program}
+I wrote the Expese tarcker that implements the Software Development principles of CRUD (Create, Read, Update, Delete), I learned about functions, classes, variables and if Statements to come up with this program}

 The purpose of this software is to help everyone to track their expenses on a daily basis.
 Since the application has a minimalistic view it is also simple to use